NOTICE OF PRIVACY PRACTICES

 HOW WE MAY USE AND DISCLOSE YOUR HEALTH INFORMATION

 Treatment: We may use or disclose your health information to provide you with treatment or services.
-We may disclose your health information to doctors, nurses or other healthcare personnel involved in your care.
-For example, we may share your information with programs involved in your follow-up care, such as the Babies Can’t Wait program.
+County Boards of Health may disclose your health information to doctors, nurses or other healthcare personnel involved in your care.
+For example, County Boards of Health may share your information with programs involved in your follow-up care, such as the Babies Can’t Wait program.
 Also, the DPH Public Health Laboratory will return lab test results to the person who ordered the tests, and those results may be used for your treatment or follow-up care.

 Payment: We may use or disclose your health information to bill and collect payment for the services that you receive.
 For example, your health insurance company may need to provide your health plan with information about the treatment you received so that it can make payment or reimbursement for services provided to you.